MaciejGarncarski/github-searcher/README.md

 ## Overview 🎉
-It's a simple Next app, It uses Github's REST API to render users and repositories.
+Github Searcher is NextJS app, which uses Github's REST API to show users and repositories.
 I hope this app is useful for someone :)

 ## Live 📍
 https://github-searcher-maciek.vercel.app/

-## List of functions 📃
+## List of functionalities 📃
 - Search users
 - Search repositories
 - Search history